0xKheops/webmail4dev/README.md

 ## Known issues

-* not working on IE
 * users have to refresh (hit F5) to see new mails
-* attachments not displayed
 * users cannot delete emails
 * smtp and web ports aren't configurable without modifying the code
 * not distributed as a binary
+* most common emails header fields aren't displayed

 Please be sure that I'm working on fixing this issues ASAP.